AlexaCRM/alexacrm.github.io/integration-cds/forms.md

     return $isAllowed;
 }, 10, 3 );
 ```
-{% endraw %}

-3. For filtering lookups using fetchXML templates, refer to the `FetchXML queries` page for sample templates.
-To add a template to a form in the Dataverse Admin Area, navigate to the Forms settings and scroll down to the `Conditional access` section located at the bottom of the page.
-Add your desired template for form lookups here.
+3. Data returned by a lookup can be filtered using fetchXML templates, refer to the `FetchXML queries` page for sample templates.
+To add a template to a form in the Dataverse Admin Area, navigate to the Forms settings and scroll down to the `Conditional access` section located at the bottom of the page and add your desired template for the form lookups.